Kingxukai/linux/Documentation/networking/ila.rst

       5: non-local address identifier

-In the current implementation of kernel ILA only locally unique identifiers (LUID) are supported.
+In the woke current implementation of kernel ILA only locally unique identifiers (LUID) are supported.
 LUID allows for a generic, unformatted 64 bit identifier.